code-chandan/uchihaboard/journal.md

 ---

-## 11 July 2025
+## 11 July 2025 - 10:45 pm to 1 am

-Kicked it off today by finally committing to the idea.
-My old keyboard was just vibes-only at this point and it didn’t type right anymore.
-I opened KiCad and just started sketching.
-First thing I handled was figuring out the layout.
-Didn’t wanna go ortholinear this time.
-Just needed something smooth and classic.
-Made a draft with decent spacing and a full row setup.
-Took a few stabs at the row and column counts before settling on something that made sense.
-Got the matrix blocks in, nothing wired yet but it felt like a solid start.
-There was some tweaking but nothing crazy.
-Will sleep on it and look again tomorrow.
+I got underway tonight by finally acting on the idea.
+My previous keyboard was barely working half of the keys were squishy, and it just wasn't fun to work with anymore.
+At about 10:50 PM, I launched KiCad and gazed at the empty board for a few minutes, leaving it there.

+By 11:00 PM I started roughing out the layout.
+I did not want to use an ortholinear design this time around; I already had.
+I felt in the mood for something more old-fashioned, something that was easier to type on.
+I tried various key spacing and staggering of rows.

+From 11:30 to midnight, I was fiddling with the number of rows and columns.
+I experimented with a number of different matrix sizes and even thought about adding an extra column for navigation keys, but decided against it.
+In the end, I ended up with a simple configuration full rows, no weird offsets, good symmetry.

+At about 12:15 AM, I set the matrix blocks.
+There was nothing plugged in yet, but just having them laid out made it seem real.
+I gave it a brief visual scan and moved some keys, but I kept things simple.

+I finished around 1:00 AM.

 **Hours spent:** 2

 ---

-## 12 July 2025
+## 12 July 2025 - 11:22 am to 1:47 pm

-Woke up and hated the matrix from yesterday so I redid most of it.
-Set up clean row and column pins, made sure there weren’t any weird overlaps or scuffed routes.
-Took my time getting all the net labels aligned and clean because that stuff always comes back to haunt you later.
-Started adding diodes into the schematic too.
-It’s a simple process but when you’re working with 40+ keys it can get tedious.
-Also added encoder footprints cause I wanna try adding one in this build.
-Not final yet but it’s getting close.
-Felt productive.
+I woke up and checked yesterday’s matrix, and I immediately disliked it.
+Around 11:30 AM, I discarded most of it and started fresh.
+This time, I concentrated on getting the correct row and column pins in place.
+I wanted to avoid those annoying overlaps and those one pixel off traces.

+By noon, I was in label chaos.
+I took my time to ensure each one was aligned, neat, and made sense.

+At about 12:30 PM, I began adding the diodes to the schematic.
+It wasn’t anything special, but doing it for over 40 keys is a lot.
+My brain started to feel a bit fried, but it needed to be done.
+During that process, I also added encoder footprints because I wanted to try one in this build.
+I’m still figuring out exactly where it will go, but the idea is there now.

+I finished at around 1:47 PM.

 **Hours spent:** 2